Everywhere at the End of Time: Background

 In 1999, English electronic musician James Leyland Kirby adopted the pseudonym the Caretaker, under which he released several albums sampling big band records to convey a ghostly ambience.
 He was inspired by a scene of the haunted ballroom from filmmaker Stanley Kubrick's work The Shining (1980), as heard on the debut release of the alias, Selected Memories from the Haunted Ballroom (1999).
 These first records introduced the ambient style that would become more prominent in his last releases.
 The project first explored memory in general with Theoretically Pure Anterograde Amnesia (2005), a three-hour-long album portraying the disease of the same name.
 By 2008, Persistent Repetition of Phrases saw the Caretaker alias gaining a wider critical attention and a larger fanbase.

 In 2011, Kirby released An Empty Bliss Beyond This World, attaining acclaim for its exploration of Alzheimer's disease.
 Although Kirby initially did not want to produce more music as the Caretaker, the album's success compelled him to continue the project.
 Patience (After Sebald) (2012), his next release, was a soundtrack album which did not feature themes of memory loss nor the same musical style of his other releases.
 For him, the only concept related to memory left to explore was the full progression of Alzheimer's, which he envisioned would gradually unravel through the six albums of Everywhere at the End of Time.
 The project is his final release as the Caretaker and also represents the symbolical death of the alias, as according to Kirby, "I just can't see where I can take it after this."

-Music, concept and stages
+Music and concept

-"For to be capable of remembering this music as a real-time, living culture, you'd have to be in your nineties now.
-What Kirby presents here could be heard as the faint, faded memory-fragments of once-beloved tunes as they waver on in atrophying minds."
+For to be capable of remembering this music as a real-time, living culture, you'd have to be in your nineties now.
+What Kirby presents here could be heard as the faint, faded memory-fragments of once-beloved tunes as they waver on in atrophying minds.